eight04/angular-datetime/README.md

 ##### DatetimeParser.isEmpty() => boolean

-Return true if there are any element is empty.
+Return true if there is any empty element.

 ##### DatetimeParser.isInit() => boolean